vunsh/dnhs-search/README.md

 7. Open the Cloned Project: Once the cloning process is complete, VSCode will automatically open the cloned project in a new window or tab.
 You can start working on the project within the VSCode environment.

+### Install node packages
+- In VSCode -> Terminal -> new terminal
+- $ npm i

+### Free API
+- For personal usage, this repository provides an example of this website that uses a free version of GPT.
+Please adhere to the instructions for obtaining an API key for this module [here](https://discord.gg/pawan-krd-1055397662976905229)

+### ENV config
+- Specify an API key in an env file

+1. Create `.env.local` in the project folder
+2. Create a variable called API_KEY and assign your key from earlier here

+### Run!
+- $ npm run dev

+## Ask away ~